twitchyliquid64/minidx/README.md

 # minidx

-A loving, minimalist fork of the incredible [dfdx](https://github.com/coreylowman/dfdx) by coreylowman et al, with a focus on stable rust & portability.
+A loving, minimalist fork/rewrite of the incredible [dfdx](https://github.com/coreylowman/dfdx) by coreylowman et al, with a focus on stable rust & portability.

 Equivalently licensed, AKA MIT OR Apache.